Item 30: Write more than unit tests

 The Godbolt compiler explorer can also help by showing the actual machine code emitted by the compiler, which may make it obvious when the compiler has performed optimizations that would be unrealistic for code running a real scenario.

-Finally, if you are including benchmarks for your Rust code, the Criterion
+Finally, if you are including benchmarks for your Rust code, the criterion

 crate may provide an alternative to the standard

-- more fully-featured (it has support for statistics and graphs).
+functionality that is more convenient (it runs with stable Rust) and more fully featured (it has support for statistics and graphs).

 Fuzz Testing